merri-bek-tech/merri-bek-tech/content/english/get-involved/cohort1.md

 All equipment is provided, and help will be available from professionals with decades of experience in the industry.

 Cohort 1 will be held on Thursday evenings, from 6:30pm - 8:30pm
-Commencing on Thursday 22nd August, with the final showcase on Thursday 7th November.
+Commencing on Thursday 5th September, with the final showcase on Thursday 7th November.

 The cohort will be held at:
 Sussex Neighbourhood House